Thanks Dan, But Do You Have the Contact Center Metrics for BPOs?

 These metrics – the ones that have been selected, prioritized and pursued – dramatically influence the mindset & performance of the people in your Center.

-To the point where they – including the Participant who emailed me – believe that the way your Center works is just how it is across the entire Contact Center industry.
+Over time, this leads people — including the participant who emailed me — to believe that the way their Contact Center operates is how the entire industry works.

-That the way you do things in your Center is the industry standard.
+He thought that the way things were done in his Center was the industry standard.

 Without realizing that the Center down the road or three floors up in the same office tower, has different strategies & priorities than you do.